 Eating disorders are a serious health problem in our society today; however, most people suffer in silence.
 How do eating disorders affect your mouth?
 Telltale signs will be obvious to a dental professional and can range from slight to severe.
 Very often the dentist or dental hygienist will be the first person to detect and diagnose these disorders.
-According to the American Dental Association, 10 million Americans are affected by serious eating disorders, and the manner in which these eating disorders affect the mouth will prompt those with disorders to get dental help before any other type of aid.
+The manner in which these eating disorders affect the mouth will prompt those with disorders to get dental help before any other type of aid.
 Although more prevalent in females, especially teens and young adults, eating disorders can affect anyone.

 Types of Eating Disorders

 Eating disorders include anorexia nervosa, bulimia and binge eating.
 All three of these disorders will have negative effects on the mouth.
 People who have anorexia have a fear of gaining weight or being fat, even when they are severely underweight.
 They will limit their intake of food, excessively exercise and, after eating, may feel compelled to cause themselves to vomit, use laxatives, enemas or diuretics to rid their body of excess weight.

 Bulimia is described as excessive overeating several times a week or, in the most severe cases, several times a day.
 This uncontrollable urge will cause unhealthy eating of sweet and fatty foods and is also followed by purging that includes self-induced vomiting and diuretic, laxative and enema use.
 Studies have shown that 89 percent of bulimics show signs of mouth and teeth damage.